 Before growing seed for commercial sale familiarize yourself with recommended population sizes and isolation distances for the crops you plan to grow.
 Check with seed companies you plan to sell to see if they have specific requirements.

-Download Seed Viability Assessments and Best Management Practices for Small Scale Seed Savers for guidelines on isolation distances and population sizes.
+Download the Seed Viability Assessments and Best Management Practices for Small Scale Seed Savers for guidelines on isolation distances and population sizes.

 A germination test is essential for selling seed.
 Knowing the germination rate of a particular seed lot is key to understanding how well that seed will perform in the field.
 If your seed has a 90% germination rate, it means 90 out of 100 seeds are likely to germinate under good growing conditions.